 The clue to unlocking business opportunities during a recession is understanding how these segments reassess priorities, reallocate funds, switch brands, and redefine value.
 For instance, during an economic downturn, products, and services to do with dining out or entertainment will switch from essentials to treats, postponables, or even expendables, depending on which segment a consumer belongs to.

 Implementing these strategies can reduce adverse financial effects when the recession hits.
 They can help you successfully navigate acquiring new customers, restructure your marketing budget and build customer loyalty.
+How to increase sales during recession?
+Here’s the answer!

 It’s vital to remember that during a recession, loyal customers are your primary source of cash flow and organic growth.
 When the economy is stable, it costs five times more to convert a new customer than to retain an existing one.